 BCI could solve its current cash flow problems using a line of credit or a business loan.
 There are four problems with this approach.
 Qualifying for bank financing:

-- Is difficult
+- Is challenging

 - Requires substantial assets